sunshynelabs/sunshynelabs.github.io/README.md

 - If you prefer the Jekyll-generated homepage, remove `index.html` (static) — done in this PR.
 If you want the static page instead, revert.
 - Contact: `hello@sunshynelabs.com` is used as canonical contact in `404.html` and `contact.md`.

-If you'd like, I can now commit & push these changes to `main` from this environment, or provide the exact `git` commands for you to run locally.
 # sunshynelabs.github.io
 Building better tomorrows.
 Sunshyne Labs.
 With AI.
 For humans.